Young children are great explorers

 By playing peek-a-boo, children test their ideas about things that disappear.
 Over time, children learn that objects still exist even when hidden from view.

 - Provide a safe area for discovery, as little explorers get into everything within their reach.

 - Be patient as your child explores.
-The brain is taking in lots of information.
+The brain takes in lots of information.

-- Introduce new things for baby to touch and feel, inside and out.
+- Introduce new things for the baby to touch and feel, inside and out.

 - Respond to the baby’s discoveries with words and expressions.

 - Repetition is an important part of learning, so be ready to play peek-a-boo over and over again.